 To investigate the influence of remaining internal variability in our combination of diagnostics on the weighting, we also perform a bootstrap test.
-Selecting only one random member per model (for models with more than one ensemble member) we calculate weights and the corresponding unweighted and weighted temperature change distributions.
+Selecting only one random member per model (for models with more than one ensemble member), we calculate weights and the corresponding unweighted and weighted temperature change distributions.
 This is repeated 100 times, providing uncertainty estimates for both the unweighted and weighted percentiles.
-The mean values of the weighted percentiles taken over all 100 bootstrap samples are very similar to the values from the weighting based on the full MME (including all ensemble members; see figure S7) confirming the robustness of our approach.
+The mean values of the weighted percentiles taken over all 100 bootstrap samples are very similar to the values from the weighting based on the full MME (including all ensemble members; see Fig. S7), confirming the robustness of our approach.

-We also apply weights to TCR estimates in figure 8b, finding an unweighted mean TCR value of about $2\,^{\circ}$ C with a likely range of $1.6\,^{\circ}$ C to $2.5\,^{\circ}$ C. Weighting by historical model performance and independence constrains this to $1.9\,^{\circ}$ C ($1.6\,^{\circ}$ C to $2.2\,^{\circ}$ C), a reduction of $36\,\%$ in the likely range.
-These values are consistent with recent studies based on emergent constraints which estimate the likely range of TCR to be $1.3\,^{\circ}$ C to $2.1\,^{\circ}$ C (Nijsse et al., 2020) and $1.2\,^{\circ}$ C to $2.0\,^{\circ}$ C (Tokarska et al., 2020) and they are also very similar to the range of $1.5\,^{\circ}$ to $2.2\,^{\circ}$ from Sherwood et al. (2020) who combine multiple lines of evidence.
-They are also consistent but substantially more narrow than the likely range from the fifth assessment report of the IPCC (IPCC, 2013) based on CMIP5: $1\,^{\circ}$ C to $2.5\,^{\circ}$ C. Figure 8b clearly shows that almost all models with higher than equal weights lie within the likely range, and only one model lies above it (FIO-ESM-2-0).
-This is a strong indication that TCR values beyond about $2.5\,^{\circ}$ C are unlikely when weighting based on several diagnostics and when accounting for model independence.
+We also apply weights to TCR estimates in Fig. 8b, finding an unweighted mean TCR value of about 2 °C with a likely range of 1.6 to 2.5 °C. Weighting by historical model performance and independence constrains this to 1.9 °C (1.6 to $2.2 \,^{\circ}$ C), which amounts to a reduction of $38 \,\%$ in the likely range.
+These values are consistent with recent studies based on emergent constraints which estimate the likely range of TCR to be 1.3 to 2.1 °C (Nijsse et al., 2020) and 1.2 to 2.0 °C (Tokarska et al., 2020); they are also very similar to the range of 1.5 to 2.2 °C from Sherwood et al. (2020), who combined multiple lines of evidence.
+They are also consistent but substantially more narrow than the likely range from the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) (IPCC, 2013) based on CMIP5: 1 to 2.5 °C. Figure 8b clearly shows that almost all models with higher than equal weights lie within the likely range and only one model lies above it (FIO-ESM-2-0).
+This is a strong indication that TCR values beyond about 2.5 °C are unlikely when weighting based on several diagnostics and when accounting for model independence.